How to connect digital and in-store with multi-channel activities?

 Credits to Sephora

 A multichannel strategy cannot ignore customer engagement too.
-The social media communication is a two-way process, that allows to create a direct relationship with a client, to make it part of business strategy.
+The social media communication is a two-way process, that allows you to create a direct relationship with a client, to make it part of your business strategy.

 Since 2005, more and more people upload their make-up tutorials on YouTube, many of them are using NYX products.
 By sharing the new products with the influencers, and by inviting them to dedicated events (the ‘Face Awards’ contest), NYX focuses their attention on the organic brand development, by implementing digital solutions.
 What is interesting, the brand communication strategy is 0% of traditional media and 100% of digital contents.
 In other words, NYX concentrates on social media channels and engagement within the vast web community.
 The result?
 The company is recognized by Google as the second make up brand in the world by its online visibility.

 Another great example of multichannel strategy is Fenty Beauty.
 In the spirit of functionality, the make-up line by Rihanna proposes an exclusive product: make-up for every skin tone.
 The possibility to choose among this variety of colors sends an empowering message, united to the significant social influence made by the singer on her own worldwide fanbase, has determined the successful communication.
 Tracked social media channels has showed that a right and direct message of a product could make a difference for the inclusive community.

 To conclude, limiting oneself to the physical point of sale is not enough anymore.
 Switching to the multichannel strategy could be a challenge for traditional retailers, but using a transversal type of communication make it possible to obtain opportunities that create deeper and significant relationships with consumers.